Bridging the Object-Oriented and Functional Divide with the Visitor pattern

 There is an (informal) duality between functional and object-oriented approaches to data and operations, and this duality continues to exist in the absence of side-effects, mutable state, and/or inheritance.

-ADTLeaf<A>
+and ADTLeaf<A>

-ADTNode<A> | ADTLeaf<A> | ADTList<A>
+to have the definition ADTNode<A> | ADTLeaf<A> | ADTList<A>

-On the flip side of the coin, the purest essence of OOP is encapsulation.
-Data is defined via an interface, and objects conform to this interface.
-When observing the tenents of OOP this encapsulation should not be broken by the use of features like instanceof or other manual inspection.
+or other manual inspection.
 When this encapsulation is respected the concrete representation of data within individual objects is invisible to the rest of the program.
 Importantly, this concrete representation may not exist at all; when operating at their full power objects can completely abandon the use of concrete data and can instead represent data purely as behavior.
 For example, take this interface for immutable sets of numbers:

-We can write implementations of NumberSet which use concrete data internally:
+We can write implementations of NumberSet

-We can also write a NumberSet whose internal implementation contains no data:
+We can also write a NumberSet

 Put together, and glossing over the (subtle but important) distinction between “data variants” and “data representation”, this is roughly the situation: functional programming makes it easy to define new functions, and hard to add new data.
 Object oriented programming makes it easy to define new data, and hard to add new functions.